 Bones are strengthened when they are loaded in several different directions!
 Loading affects bone density and skeletal mineralisation increases up to the age of 20-25.
 Early specialisation, with unilateral (one-sided) movement patterns, is not good for bone health!

 Three keywords to remember concerning optimal bone health are: periodisation, variation & recovery.

+The female athlete.
 Menstrual cycle and exercise

 The hormonal changes that occur in girls affect every individual’s training- to a greater or lesser extent.
 Some are hardly affected whilst others are affected a great deal.